The Value of a Well-Trained Medical Chaperone

-PBI Education faculty member Catherine Caldicott, MD, FACP, says that authorities in this country rarely if ever follow the practice of mandating chaperones during investigations of sexual misconduct.
+PBI Education Medical Director Catherine Caldicott, MD, FACP, says that authorities in this country rarely if ever follow the practice of mandating chaperones during investigations of sexual misconduct.
 “I can’t think of many (or any) participants in PBI Education courses or other remedial programs who were ordered to use a chaperone while they were under investigation,” she said.

-Instead, boards tend to use chaperones during a probationary period, that is, only after they have evaluated the evidence and concluded that the physician can be safely returned to practice on a provisional basis.
+Instead, regulators tend to use chaperones during a probationary period, that is, only after they have evaluated the evidence and concluded that the clinician can be safely returned to practice on a provisional basis.
 This determination is not made lightly.
-In fact, boards demand convincing evidence that doctors have learned the right lessons from their experience before granting them probation.
-In such cases, chaperones are assigned not to defend patients against suspected predators, but to keep an eye on well-intentioned doctors while they work to justify the board’s faith in them.
+In fact, regulators demand convincing evidence that providers have learned the right lessons from their experience before granting them probation.
+In such cases, chaperones are assigned not to defend patients against suspected predators, but to keep an eye on well-intentioned clinicians while they work to justify the regulator’s faith in them.